hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @zwortex https://github.com/red/red/issues/3284 https://github.com/red/red/issues/4201 https://github.com/red/red/issues/4598 https://github.com/red/red/issues/924

 [17:00:24](#16214436242640PsGay:gitter.im) <hiiamboris (NOT THIS ONE)>:
-I'd just advise you to stop that quest to compile everything, but I think you won't listen anyway í ½í¸‰
+I'd just advise you to stop that quest to compile everything, but I think you won't listen anyway ğŸ˜‰

 [17:24:31](#16214450712669nObOK:gitter.im) <zwortex (zwortex)>:
 I went through this https://github.com/red/red/wiki/%5BNOTES%5D-Compiler-Limitations already.
 I'll take on the others you gave me.
 I understand your warning.
 I am not trying to compile everything.
 Merely to better understand what compilation offers.
 In particular, I'd like to understand what is being compiled, what is not, what could be compiled with a minor change in the code.
 One of the thing that I find hard to understand is this : you would expect compilation to work or be required by the code on a given portion of the code.
 Let's say a highly used functions (like a jit compiler would do) while keeping the rest of the code interpreted.
 Here as I understand it, it works the other way round, the compiler tries to compile everything, and just give up whenever it is to hard or impossible for it to decipher.
 As a result, compilation turns out to be more like an enhanced code checker, that can detect part of the code that would break, like the break statement that had nothing to do in the absence of loop, than a means to achieve highly efficient code.
 Especially as you never know for sure what is being compiled from what is not, and you don't have the ability to require that a certain portion of code be compiled.
 In my particular case, the major benefice is the extended language checks the compilation provides.